Toyger Cat Breed Guide: Personality, Size, Care & Health

 Bonus Facts

-Affinity for Water
+Affinity for water (individual variation)

 References